dotmake-build/command-line/docs/README.md

 ---
 When manually setting a name (overriding target property's name), you should specify the option name including the prefix (e.g. `--option`, `-option` or `/option`)

-The properties for `DotMakeCliOption` attribute:
+The properties for `DotMakeCliOption` attribute (see [DotMakeCliOptionAttribute](https://dotmake.build/api/html/T_DotMake_CommandLine_DotMakeCliOptionAttribute.htm) docs for more info):
 - Name
 - Description
 - Aliases